gi-no/blog_mean_stack/article3.en.md

 ============
 Now, let's deploy the application to Heroku.
 To configure Heroku deployment, use "yo angular-fullstack:heroku" command.
-Also, install a MongoDB module MongoLab to the heroku application, as MongoLab have free plan.
+Also, install a MongoDB module MongoLab to the Heroku application, as MongoLab have free plan.

 ```shell
 % yo angular-fullstack:heroku